realvoidgojo/CTF-Challenges/OverTheWire/Narnia/README.md

 }
 ```

-After See the C file `if i==500` , then we get a shell that's the point , buffer has size of `64` ,  input is taken as argument and stored to buffer using `snprintf()` , it has format string vulnerability as we have input into function. and buffer last char replace by `0` , let experiment with input
+After Seen C file `if i==500` , then we get a shell that's the point , buffer has size of `64` ,  input is taken as argument and stored to buffer using `snprintf()` , it has format string vulnerability as we have input into function. and buffer last char replace by `0` , let's experiment with input

 ```
 narnia5@gibson:/narnia$ ./narnia5 $(echo -e "AAAAAAA")